 Shhhhh!
 You'd expect to hear that from someone sitting next to you at a movie theater, but not necessarily from your tournament partner.
-Well, if you're making too much noise in the boat, you might get an earful.
+You might get an earful if you're making too much noise in the boat.

-Some anglers believe talking and other manmade noises have little effect on a bass and its feeding habits, but some of the top pros on the Wal-Mart FLW Tour think otherwise.
+Some anglers believe talking, and other manmade noises have little effect on a bass and its feeding habits.
+Still, some of the top pros on the Wal-Mart FLW Tour think otherwise.
 "Fishermen need to condition themselves to be stealthy all the time," says pro Randy Blaukat, a three-time Wal-Mart FLW Tour Championship qualifier from Lamar, Mo.

-How stealthy an angler needs to be depends on the situation.
+How stealthy an angler needs depends on the situation.
 "Being quiet is critical as far as approaching fish, especially depending on the technique you are using," Blaukat says.
-He believes eliminating noise is most critical in short-range presentations such as pitching and flipping.
+He believes eliminating noise is critical in short-range presentations such as pitching and flipping.

-The Missouri angler gives an example of how bass react negatively to unnatural noises.
-"I can work through a stretch of water on a Wednesday or Thursday prior to a weekend tournament and catch five or 10 fish out of one area," he says.
+The Missouri angler shows how bass reacts negatively to unnatural noises.
+"I can work through a stretch of water on a Wednesday or Thursday before a weekend tournament and catch five or ten fish out of one area," he says.
 "Then I'll go back there on the weekend with increased recreational boat traffic and two of us in my boat making twice the noise, and I'll get half the bites under the same weather conditions.
-So when I have that-and all the other variables are consistent-the only other thing it can be is the noise."
+So when I have that and all the other variables are consistent-the only other thing it can be is the noise."

-On some bodies of water, however, bass become conditioned to human activity and boat traffic.
-Blaukat suggests bass on heavily pressured fisheries such as Lake of the Ozarks and Grand Lake of the Cherokees bite better than those on remote waters like Lake Champlain during periods of increased boat traffic and other recreational activities.
+However, in some bodies of water, bass become conditioned to human activity and boat traffic.
+Blaukat suggests bass on heavily pressured fisheries such as the Lake of the Ozarks and Grand Lake of the Cherokees bite better than those on remote waters like Lake Champlain during increased boat traffic and other recreational area activities.
 "I've caught fish on Grand Lake when people were swimming around docks and making noise," Blaukat claims.

-Weather and water conditions also play a key role in how bass react to sounds.
+Weather and water conditions also play a crucial role in how bass react to sounds.
 "When you've got wind or current, noise isn't that big of a factor," says Rick Morris, a Virginia Beach, Va., angler who has competed on the Wal-Mart FLW Tour since 1996.
-"The fish feel a little more comfortable when there is wind and current.
-I guess it is sort of a noise blanket.
-When it is dead still, no cloud cover and no current, then I feel noise is a big factor, especially when fishing the bank."
+"The fish feel a little more comfortable with wind and current.
+I guess it is a noise blanket.
+When it is dead still, no cloud cover and no current, I feel noise is a big factor, especially when fishing the bank."

-While working a spot, Lillegard tries three or four different lures to determine the mood of the fish.
-He opts for spinnerbaits and crankbaits to trigger reaction strikes from aggressive bass or he picks jigs and tubes for lethargic bass.
+While working a spot, Lillegard tries three or four lures to determine the fish's mood.
+He opts for spinnerbaits and crankbaits to trigger reaction strikes from aggressive bass, or he picks jigs and tubes for lethargic bass.
 Soft plastic and floating jerkbaits are other lures Lillegard selects for saturating an area.

 When fishing off-colored water, Mount Airy, Md., angler Frank Ippoliti seldom worries about making noises, but he becomes more cautious when sight fishing.
 In this shallow, clear-water situation, the Wal-Mart FLW Tour Championship qualifier avoids wearing bright-colored clothing and remains quiet to prevent spooking any skittish nesting fish.

-Since some sounds have such a negative effect on bass, the top pros take certain precautions to limit their noise.
-Blaukat and Morris run their trolling motors at a constant speed to prevent spooking fish.
-"It's not necessarily the frequency of the trolling motor itself that spooks fish but it's the constant on and off that has more of an effect on them," Blaukat warns.
+Since some sounds negatively affect bass, the top pros take certain precautions to limit their noise.
+Blaukat and Morris run their trolling motors constantly to prevent spooking fish.
+"It's not necessarily the frequency of the trolling motor itself that spooks fish, but the constant on and off that has more of an effect on them," Blaukat warns.
 "If the trolling motor is on and I'm going in a straight line, I haven't noticed it being that bad of a deal."

-Morris runs his trolling motor at a constant pace because he believes it makes noise whenever it starts.
-"Any trolling motor bracket tends to get loose after a while and it will creak or bang every time you step on that button," he says.
-Ippoliti keys on active fish in the shallows so he never frets about trolling motor sounds as he runs down a bank.
+Morris runs his trolling motor constantly because he believes it makes noise whenever it starts.
+"Any trolling motor bracket tends to get loose after a while, and it will creak or bang every time you step on that button," he says.
+Ippoliti keys on active fish in the shallows, so he never frets about trolling motor sounds as he runs down a bank.

 Other equipment also tends to emit unnatural noises that can turn off fish.
 All three anglers usually shut off their electronics when fishing shallow, especially in clear water.
-Morris recommends turning off any equipment that vibrates through the hull of the boat, such as humming electronic flashers.
+Morris recommends turning off equipment that vibrates through the boat's hull, such as humming electronic flashers.

-If he's fishing a remote, confined area, Morris will shut down well in advance and idle up to the spot.
-In open areas he runs 50 to 60 yards past a spot and then turns his boat into the same direction he intends to fish.
+Morris will shut down well in advance and idle up to the spot if he's fishing a remote, confined area.
+In open areas, he runs 50 to 60 yards past a spot and then turns his boat in the same direction he intends to fish.
 This prevents his wake from disturbing the area.
-"If you turn anywhere near your spot by the time you set up to fish it you are in your own wake, and it is a big wake because you have turned the boat."
-He suggests such precautions are unnecessary when fishing areas exposed to heavy boat traffic.
+"If you turn anywhere near your spot by the time you set up to fish it, you are in your wake, and it is a big wake because you have turned the boat."
+He suggests such precautions are unnecessary when fishing areas are exposed to heavy boat traffic.

-While competing in a Wal-Mart FLW Tour event on Lake St. Clair, Ippoliti noticed the sound of outboard motors actually had a positive effect on smallmouth bass.
-"A lot of times it seemed like when someone turned on an outboard they started biting," he recalls.
+While competing in a Wal-Mart FLW Tour event on Lake St. Clair, Ippoliti noticed that the sound of outboard motors had a positive effect on smallmouth bass.
+"A lot of times, it seemed like when someone turned on an outboard, they started biting," he recalls.

-Stealth is extremely important to Blaukat.
-"I try to keep talking to a minimum and my movements real fluid without a lot of jerky motions in the boat," he says.
-"I also try to keep my trolling motor on the quietest possible speed that I can."
+Stealth is essential to Blaukat.
+"I try to keep talking to a minimum, and my movements real fluid without a lot of jerky motions in the boat," he says.
+"I also try to keep my trolling motor on the quietest possible speed possible."

 Conversing in areas buzzing with heavy boat traffic and other commotion becomes less of an issue to Morris.
 "I don't think talking is that big of a deal unless you are in an enclosed area with high banks that might cause it to echo and bounce around," he says.

-The Virginia pro does expect his partner to keep noise to a minimum though.
-"Dropping, clanking and banging is definitely a no-no in the boat," Morris says.
-"If my partner does make noise like that I will definitely say something to him."
+The Virginia pro does expect his partner to keep noise to a minimum, though.
+"Dropping, clanking, and banging is a no-no in the boat," Morris says.
+"If my partner does make a noise like that, I will say something to him."
 Morris helps his partners minimize noise by storing their tackle to give them ample room and prevent them from constantly bumping into stuff.

 Content provided by Bass Fishing Magazine, the official publication of FLW Outdoors